logicuniverse/manifesto/README.md

 ---

-## XIV.
+## XV.
 The Bridge: Hybrid Coexistence

 The transition from a 1D Tape to a 3D Topology does not require the destruction of existing software ecosystems.
 LogicUniverse recognizes the decades of engineering excellence embedded in linear code and provides a bi-directional bridge for seamless integration:

 ### A. Legacy as LU (Native Ingestion)

-Any function, library, or API from existing 1D ecosystems (C, Python, JS, etc.) can be encapsulated as a **Combinational (-X, -Y)** or **Sequential (-X, +Y)** Logic Unit.
-By mapping its native signature to the **Tri-Axial coordinates via a zero-cost shim**, the legacy "black box" is assigned a geometric identity.
+Any function, library, or API from existing 1D ecosystems (C, Python, JS, etc.) can be encapsulated as a Logic Unit.
+By mapping its native signature to the **Tri-Axial coordinates via a zero-cost shim**, the legacy "black box" is assigned a geometric identity, effectively acting as an **Exogenous Essence (-Z)** fulfilling a designated coordinate.
 Once wrapped, it becomes a first-class citizen of the topology, allowing the logic universe to leverage decades of established industry assets without re-writing a single line of implementation.

 ### B. LU as Legacy (The Micro-Kernel)